CALGARY, Alberta -- For fans at the Scotiabank Saddledome, it was all about saluting an old Flame.

 Right winger Jiri Hudler had the lone goal for the Flames (11-15-4).

-"It was definitely emotional.
-I really appreciated the fans," said Iginla, who spent 16 seasons with the Flames organization before being traded to the Pittsburgh Penguins last season and then signing with the Bruins as a free agent in the offseason.
+Iginla spent 16 seasons with the Flames organization before being traded to the Pittsburgh Penguins last season and then signing with the Bruins as a free agent.

-Iginla is arguably the all-time fan favorite at the Scotiabank Saddledome, was Calgary's captain for a decade from 2003-13 and also owns the franchise record for most career points (1,095) and goals (525), among other things.
+He is arguably the all-time fan favorite of the spectators at the Scotiabank Saddledome, was Calgary's captain for a decade from 2003-13 and also owns the franchise record for most career points (1,095) and goals (525), among other things.

-With Flames center Joe Colborne serving a delay-of-game penalty, Krejci deflected defenseman Torey Krug's point shot past Reto Berra on a power play to tie it up with only 6:11 remaining.
+The Flames still had a 1-0 lead with less than six minutes remaining, but Krejci deflected defenseman Torey Krug's point shot past Reto Berra on a power play to tie it up.

-Goaltender Tuukka Rask made 26 stops for the Bruins, while Berra finished with 22 saves.
+Rask made 26 stops for the Bruins, while Berra finished with 20 saves.

 Next up for the Flames is Thursday's visit from the Carolina Hurricanes, while the Bruins are en route to Edmonton to face the Oilers the same night.